Sunnyside Gardens, Queens

 New York, United States

-The area was the first development in the United States patterned after the ideas of the garden city movement.
+Sunnyside Gardens was the first development in the United States based on the ideas of the garden city movement.

 Garden City Type: | Mixed (housing association / municipality / other) |